Table of Contents

-Chronic kidney disease occurs when your kidneys are damaged and no longer work as well as they should.
-Normal, healthy kidneys remove waste from the blood.
-The waste then leaves your body in your urine.
-The kidneys also help control blood pressure and make red blood cells.
-If you have chronic kidney disease, your kidneys cannot remove waste from the blood as well as they should.
+Chronic kidney disease (CKD) occurs from progressive damage to your kidneys.
+The damage occurs slowly, over time.
+Normal, healthy kidneys remove waste and extra water from the blood.
+Then, your body removes the waste in your urine.
+Kidneys help to control your blood pressure and make hormones.
+If you have CKD, your kidneys cannot remove waste from the blood as well as they should.
 Almost 20 million people in the United States have this disease.

-Most people don’t have any symptoms early in the disease.
-Once the disease progresses, the symptoms can include the following:
+Most people who have CKD do not have symptoms early on.
+As the disease progresses, symptoms can include:

 What causes CKD?

 CKD may be genetic (run in families).
 You may be at risk of CKD if you have diabetes or high blood pressure.
 Talk to your doctor about your risk factors.
 It is important to diagnose CKD early.